legendum/plano/README.md

 # plano
-An HTTP REST server for LevelDB
+A simple single-process REST server for LevelDB